 Bachelor’s Degree – See Baccalaureate or Undergraduate Degree.

 Block Transfer Agreement refers to an Agreement between two or more postsecondary institutions that represents a formalized approach to awarding advanced standing.
 Generally, it is used to award credit for courses that, as a group, are recognized as having an academic wholeness or integrity and that collectively satisfy part of the requirements for another credential.
-The allocation is based on the overall equivalence or overlap of the courses to a defined set of course or program learning outcomes.
 Block credit enables students to enter a subsequent program at an advanced level (typically, second or third year).

 Bridging or Bridge Program refers to a course or program constructed to provide remedial and/or transition support for students to facilitate eligibility to enter a program or profession.
 There are many different forms of bridging programs (e.g., credit bearing, non-credit, a combination of credit bearing and non-credit) and each typically offers a unique focus (e.g., linguistic competence, remedial support, prerequisite preparation, and so forth).